-Mr. Todd Norell joined IHMC in January 2019 to support the Human Health, Resilience, and Performance Team in the pursuit and execution of high impact research efforts to support the warfighter.
+Mr. Todd Norell joined IHMC in January 2019 to support the human performance team in high impact research efforts to support warfighters.

-For the last 20 years, Mr. Norell has developed and executed R&D programs for academia, small business and industry for the Department of Defense and Intelligence Community.
-Primarily, he is passionate about making an impact for the men and women in uniform, both military and civilian.
+For the last 20 years, Mr. Norell has developed and executed R&D programs for academia, small business and industry for the U.S. Department of Defense and intelligence community.

 Prior to joining IHMC in 2019, Mr. Norell was the Director of the R&D Division at the Wright State Research Institute, an affiliated entity of Wright State University.
-Working with many talented researchers and retired military personnel, he expanded WSRI’s research capabilities and customer base; generating over $120 million of research funding in five years.
+There, he expanded WSRI’s research capabilities and customer base; generating more than $120 million of research funding in five years.
 He established research focus areas in Human Machine Teaming, Autonomy, LVC Training and Cognitive and Social Sciences.
-In his five years at WSRI, Mr. Norell gained amazing new perspectives from a university and contractor viewpoint for pursuing R&D funding.
-He gained new insights into concept development, proposal generation and the fiscal and scientific execution of large-scale R&D programs.

 A unique aspect of Mr. Norell’s role at WSRI was the leadership of the National Center for Medical Readiness (NCMR).
 NCMR is a 53-acre military and civilian first responder training facility that was converted from a fully functioning cement plant in 2010.
 Working with the staff of retired military personnel, the NCMR team expanded their mission to include the research, design, testing and evaluation (RDT&E) of emerging technologies.
 The coordination of realistic operational training and emerging technologies drastically improved the chances of commercialization and transition, as well as provided high quality training for end-users that become more prepared for real-world missions.
 In two short years, his efforts were responsible for a $30M ROI for their customer.